 Command Description Options Group New Group Creates a new group of similar slicers.
 Clear Slicers Resets all slicers so that no filtering is done.
 Update Preview Applies slicers to preview.
 Options Provides access to the Edit Slicers dialog box.
-For more information, see Using Slicers on page 509.
+For more information, see Using Slicers on page 515.
 Record Limit Group Preview Sets the number of records retrieved from the data source for preview.
 Run Time Sets the number of records retrieved at run time.
 Record Limit Provides access to the Edit Slicers dialog box, where you can modify record limit settings.
-For more information, see Using Slicers on page 509.
+For more information, see Using Slicers on page 515.
 Group Number Group Group n Contains a group for each Slicer group that is added.
 Group 1 is the default slicer group to which you can drag fields to create slicers.

 Command Description Page Setup Group Margins This option is disabled in Document mode.
 Orientation Enables you to set the orientation of your report to portrait or landscape.
 Size Enables you to select the size of the paper for printing output.
 You can choose A3, A4, A5, Letter, Tabloid, Legal, PowerPoint, or Large Size (34 x 44 Inches).
 Units Enables you to select the unit of measurement used for customizing the dimension fields of your report or chart.
 You can choose Inches, Centimeters, or Points.
 Page Numbers Enables you to select page numbering options.
 You can choose one of the following: ☐ No Lead (no space for headers) ☐ On (page numbers only in headers) ☐ Off (space for headers, but no page numbering) The Page Numbers value is overridden by header and footer text options.
-Adaptive Dashboard Available only for Active Documents, allows you to create responsive content within a fixed layout designed to make the dashboard easier to use while navigating on mobile devices.
 Size & Arrange Group Height Sets the height of the selected document component.
 Width Sets the width of the selected document component.
 Auto Overflow Automatically expands the query area to show all data.

-Command Description Aspect Ratio Lock the height and width aspect ratio.
+Aspect Ratio Lock the height and width aspect ratio.
 AutoFit In Document mode, this option is disabled.

-Align Opens a drop-down menu of available alignment options, when two or more document components are selected.
+Command Description Align Opens a drop-down menu of available alignment options, when two or more document components are selected.
 Relative Position Positions the top-left corner of the lower component, to the bottom-left corner of the higher component, when two or more document components are selected.
 Size and Arrange Opens the Size and Position dialog box where you can set size and position options for the object in your document.
 Report Group Cell Padding Opens the Cell Padding dialog box, where you can set specific values to control the amount of space inserted between rows and columns in a report.
-For more information, see How to Use Cell Padding in a Report on page 100.
+For more information, see How to Use Cell Padding in a Report on page 105.
 Autofit Column When working with a report component, this option automatically compresses the columns in the report to the width of the widest data instance.
 Autofit Column is selected, by default.

 Command Description

 Design Group

 Query (Design view) This option is unavailable in Document mode.

 Live Preview (Design view) This option is unavailable in Document mode.

 Document Enables Document mode by default.

+Show/Hide Group